Canucks vs. Oilers Prediction & Picks - November 6

 Canucks Splits and Trends

-- In the four games Vancouver has played that were decided by one goal, it racked up five points.
+- Vancouver is 2-1-1 (five points) in its four games decided by one goal.

-- Vancouver has won the only game this season when it scored two goals (1-0-0, two points).
+- Vancouver has won the only game this season when it scored a pair of goals (1-0-0, two points).

-- The Canucks have earned 15 points in their nine games with more than two goals scored.
+- The Canucks are 7-1-1 in the nine games when they have scored three or more goals (to record 15 points).

-- This season, Vancouver has capitalized on a lone power-play goal in three games has a record of 2-0-1 in those matchups.
+- In the three games when Vancouver has capitalized on a single power-play goal, it has a 2-0-1 record (five points).

-- The Canucks' opponents have had more shots in five games.
-The Canucks finished 3-2-0 in those contests (six points).
+- The Canucks have been outshot by opponents five times, and went 3-2-0 (six points).

 Team Stats Comparison